stolostron/cluster-backup-operator/README.md

 After you create a `backupschedule.cluster.open-cluster-management.io` resource you should be able to run `oc get bsch -n <oadp-operator-ns>` and get the status of the scheduled cluster backups.
 The `<oadp-operator-ns>` is the namespace where BackupSchedule was created and it should be the same namespace where the OADP Operator was installed.

 The  `backupschedule.cluster.open-cluster-management.io` creates 3 `schedule.velero.io` resources:
-- `acm-managed-clusters-schedule`, used to schedule backups for the managed cluster resources.
-This backup includes the `hive` and `openshift-operator-lifecycle-manager` namespaces and all the namespaces for the managed cluster resources.
+- `acm-managed-clusters-schedule`, used to schedule backups for the managed cluster resources, including: managed clusters, cluster pools and cluster sets.
+  - <b>Note</b>:
+    - Only managed clusters created using the hive api will be automatically imported when the backup is restored on another hub.
+All other managed clusters will show up as `Pending Import` and must be imported back on the new hub.
+    - When restoring a backup on a new hub, make sure the old hub from where the backup was created is shut down, otherwise the old hub will try to reimport the managed clusters as soon as the managed cluster reconciliation finds the managed clusters are no longer available.
+    - The following resources are being picked up by this backup; they are required for restoring all managed clusters information on the new hub:
+      - Secrets and config maps from the `hive` and `openshift-operator-lifecycle-manager` namespaces and from all the `ManagedClusters` resources namespaces created on the hub.
+      - Cluster level resource `ManagedCluster`.
+      - Other namespaced scoped resources used to restore the managed cluster details: `ServiceAccount`, `ManagedClusterInfo`, `ManagedClusterSet`, `ManagedClusterSetBindings`, `KlusterletAddonConfig`, `ManagedClusterView`, `ClusterPool`, `ClusterProvision`, `ClusterDeployment`, `ClusterSyncLease`, `ClusterSync`, `ClusterCurator`.
 - `acm-credentials-schedule`, used to schedule backups for the user created credentials and any copy of those credentials.
-These credentials are identified by the `cluster.open-cluster-management.io/type` label selector; all secrets defining the label selector will be included in the backup. <b>Note</b>: If you have any user defined private channels, you can include the channel secrets in this credentials backup if you set the `cluster.open-cluster-management.io/type` label selector to this secret.
+These credentials are identified by the `cluster.open-cluster-management.io/type` label selector; all secrets defining the label selector will be included in the backup.
+  - <b>Note</b>: If you have any user defined private channels, you can include the channel secrets in this credentials backup if you set the `cluster.open-cluster-management.io/type` label selector to this secret.
 Without this, channel secrets will not be picked up by the cluster backup and will have to be recreated on the restored cluster.
-- `acm-resources-schedule`, used to schedule backups for the applications and policy resources, including any resource required, such as channels, subscriptions, deployables and placement rules for applications and placementBindings, placement, placementDecisions for policies.
+- `acm-resources-schedule`, used to schedule backups for the applications and policy resources, including any  required resources, such as `channels`, `subscriptions`, `deployables` and `placementRules` for applications and `placementBindings`, `placement`, `placementDecisions` for `policies`.
 No resources are being collected from the `local-cluster` or `open-cluster-management` namespaces.

 ## Restoring a backup